 Then make sure you’ve got any external sleep associations for yourself – well, the blackout curtains and white noise machine, anyway.
 Although if you’d like your own teddy bear, too, then go for it.

-The point is, do what helps everyone get a better night’s sleep.
+The point is, to do what helps everyone get a better night’s sleep.
 That way, everyone can do better tomorrow at daycare and at work.
 And really, that’s the trick to sleep training and going back to work.